Learn how to roast vegetables with this easy, healthy recipe that works with any veggie!

-Since the veggies cook at high heat, you need a heavy duty sheet pan.
-I have this Circulon baking sheet set, and as far as I’m concerned, it’s the best pan for roasting vegetables.
-It’s super sturdy and perfect for everything from cookies to veggies.
-And of course, a spatula for flipping the veggies is a must.
-I’ve had this Kitchenaid spatula for over 10 years … it may just last forever!
+Since this recipe cooks at high heat, you need a heavy duty sheet pan.
+I have this Circulon baking sheet set, and as far as I'm concerned, it's the best pan for roasting vegetables.
+It's super sturdy and works for everything from cookies to carrots.
+Of course, a spatula for flipping the veggies is a must.
+I've had this Kitchenaid spatula for over 15 years ... it may just last forever!

 Make clean up easier by using a nonstick pan, like the Circulon one I have.
 Or, cover your pan with a little nonstick cooking spray or parchment paper first.

 Good news ... you can roast pretty much any veggie!
 Root vegetables, like potatoes and carrots are a classic (for a good reason, they're super tasty!).

 But don't be afraid to try other veggies, too.
 I've roasted everything from tomatoes to zucchini to mushrooms, all with great results.

 The key to roasting perfection is choosing the right cooking time.
 We're going to talk about that next.

 Figuring out the timing is the key to making the best roasted vegetables.